 If your plan is to stay longer in the city (1-2 weeks) then you have a few more options.
 Stays of a month or more allow you more options on services such as Airbnb

-Anytime I've been out of Buenos Aires for a while and return for a short period (several days to a week or two) I have used Hotels.com to find a good place to stay.
-This might not be the first site to cross budget-conscious people's minds as it appears to be an expensive option but I assure you it's not.
+Anytime I’ve been out of Buenos Aires for a while and return for a short period (several days to a week or two) I’ve used Hotels.com many times to decide where to stay.
+This might not be the first site to cross budget-conscious people’s minds as it appears to be an expensive option but I assure you it’s not.

 Compared to Airbnb and some other short-term property rentals where prices have shot up in BA over the last couple of years, Hotels.com is often a real bargain.
 Get an account on the website (free) and when you search for a hotel sort by price (low to high).
-Also look out for ‘Your Secret Price' which are usually specials with quite big discounts.
+Look out for ‘Your Secret Price’ where prices are often heavily discounted.

 The image above shows the cheapest places to stay but includes every type of accommodation.
 If you want to remove hostels from the results and focus on apartments then use the Accommodation Type selection in the sidebar.

 Another bonus with Hotels.com is that they don’t charge cancellation fees.
 Note, however, that the hotel might do so.
 Best to check with the hotel before cancelling or read the confirmation email received when you booked.
 And lastly, book 10 nights anywhere and get 1 night free.

 There are around 100 hostels in Buenos Aires.
 That’s quite a high number for a city that isn’t top of the international list for tourists.
 Many of these hostels are dingy affairs and only suitable for travellers on a very restricted budget.
 But hostels on a par with some high-quality hotels are also available.

 There are three main hostel booking platforms, Hostels, Hostelworld and Hostelbookers.
 All three are owned by the same company so if you’re looking for real alternatives it might be worth your time checking outside of these portals.